 Matte is the most drying and the most high-maintenance.
-If you after something more moisturising, look for the satin/creamy range.
+If you after something more moisturising, look for a satin/creamy range.
 Likewise, if you are afraid of wearing a bold red, go for a balm or sheen.
-Some people actually expect to get the same results from a matte lipstick, using a creamy one.
+Do not expect to get the same results from a matte lipstick and a creamy one.

 DO keep tabs on it

 Whenever you go to the toilet or decide to eat and drink – check your lipstick.
 Ever so quickly, you can blend the top layer and add another, or dab on some more lip balm/gloss if they feel dry.
 If you are about to eat, you might want to dab the colour and avoid anything moisturising until after.

 DON’T wait hours

 Makeup moves.
 No matter how much primer and product, it never looks AS good as it did at the very beginning.
 Don’t let your lipstick move around before you decide to deal with it.
 If you wait hours, you will probably have to take it all off and start again.
 Then you might need to smooth foundation/concealer over the top, to diffuse the colour.
 Talk about stress!

 - If you have a strong pigment to your lips, add a hint of coverage to take away the colour before applying your lip products.